mdmueller3/PhotoMap/README.md

 - The PhotoMap.js file

 # The SVG File
 This is where all the paths for your maps come from.
-The format of the SVG file is important, so if you are going to add you're own follow the template used by the ones provided.
-The ids correspond to the names of the folders in the "images" folder, which is where your images will be placesd.
+The format of the SVG file is important, so if you are going to add your own follow the template provided.
+The IDs correspond to the names of the folders in the "images" folder, which is where your images will be placed.
+The images should be named in incrementing order, designating when they should appear.
+So for example, if you had 3 pictures for your trip to Hawaii, they should be named:
+`0.jpg`,
+`1.jpg`,
+`2.jpg`.
+Note, the labeling is zero-based.

 # Usage
 Creating a photomap variable is very simple: